 Less stringent criteria for sugars

 But the new British scheme can in no way be considered a success: contrary to appearances, the food industry hasn’t changed its tune.
 For years, it has been claiming that colour-coded food labelling is too simplistic and misleading; ultimately the industry even managed to block its compulsory use.
 And now suddenly the same companies have accepted traffic-light labelling in the UK as a voluntary scheme – after having ensured long ago that the nutritional criteria were changed.
-In the new British scheme, the amount of sugar a product can contain without being given a red warning label is therefore much higher than in the original system, which was develop to alert consumers with a red light for any product containing at least 12.5 grams of sugar per 100 grams.
-This boundary has since been raised to 22.5 grams.
+In the new British scheme, the amount of sugar a product can contain without being given a red warning label is therefore much higher than in the original system, which was developped to alert consumers with a red light for any solid product (as opposed to drinks) containing at least 12.5 grams of sugar per 100 grams.
+This boundary for solid foods has since been raised to 22.5 grams.
 The slightly stricter limits that have been set for fat content (a red light for 17 instead of 20 grams per 100 grams) cannot diminish the industry’s delight.
 A lesson in masterful lobbying.

 How were the nutritional criteria developed?